 Buy Natural Astaxanthin

-When buying Astaxanthin, try and buy a brand such as Bioastin Hawaiian Astaxanthin that uses natural Astaxanthin as opposed to synthetic Astaxanthin.
+When buying Astaxanthin, try and buy a brand such as Bioastin Hawaiian Astaxanthin that uses natural Astaxanthin instead of synthetic Astaxanthin.
 Please note that due to it containing gelatine, Astin Hawaiian Astaxanthin is not currently Kosher.

 Natural is better because, according to research, natural Astaxanthin is 20 times more effective than synthetic Astaxanthin and also a lot better for your skin.